Student Anti-Discrimination & Discriminatory Harassment Procedures

 Interim Measures

-At any time after receiving a Report, the Office may impose Interim Measures, based on the totality of the circumstances known at the time, to protect the safety of all Parties involved, to prevent the escalation of conflict, and to protect the integrity of the resolution process while the process remains ongoing.
+At any time after receiving a Report, the Office may impose Interim Measures, based on the totality of the circumstances known at the time, to protect the safety of all Parties involved, to prevent the escalation of conflict, to mitigate any risk of further immediate harm, or to protect the integrity of the resolution process while the process remains ongoing.
 Interim Measures may include, but are not limited to:

 • No-contact directives;